 Skin Firmness and Elasticity – Cutometer Measurements

 As skin ages, its mechanical firmness and elasticity decreases.
 As a result, certain skin areas may appear saggy.
-The purpose of modern skincare products is to counteract this process.
+The purpose of modern is to counteract this process.

 The Cutometer® from Courage & Khazaka, which allows determination of the elastic and plastic properties of the epidermis and underlying dermis, is used for quantification of the mechanical properties of skin.